 - 50g chopped almonds

-- The day before (or at least 12 hours) before you make the cake, put all of the dried fruit into a mixing bowl, stir through the alcohol, cover & leave to soak
+- The day before you make the cake, put all of the dried fruit into a mixing bowl, stir through the alcohol, cover & leave it to soak overnight (or longer, you can do this stage at any point in advance)

 - In a large bowl, cream together the butter & sugar until light & fluffy

-- Beat in the eggs, one at a time
+- Beat the eggs into the mixture, one at a time

 - Sift the flour, salt & spices into the bowl & fold into the mixture

-- Add the dried fruit, zest, treacle & nuts to the bowl & fold until fully incorporated
+- Add the dried fruit, zest, treacle & nuts to the bowl & fold until everything is incorporated & evenly distributed throughout the batter

-- Fold a piece of baking parchment in half (so it’s a double layer) & cut out a square or circle large enough to cover the top of the tin & cut out small 50p sixed hole in the middle
+- Fold a piece of baking parchment in half (so it’s a double layer) & cut out a square large enough to cover the top of the cake

-- Cover the top of the cake with the parchment & bake at 140C for around 4 & a half hours.
+- Bake the cake at 140C for around 4 & a half hours

 - Allow the cake to cool for 30 minutes in it’s tin before removing & allowing cool completely on a cooling rack

-- Once cold, use a skewer to poke holes all over the top of the cake & spoon over 3 tbsp brandy (feed the cake)
+- Once cold, use a skewer to poke holes all over the top of the cake & spoon over 3tbsp brandy or whatever alcohol you prefer

 - Wrap the cake in foil lined baking parchment (or a double layer of regular baking parchment) & store in an airtight tin

-- Periodically feed the cake roughly twice a week, repeating the process of spooning over the alcohol.
-I prefer to alternate between brandy & amaretto
+- Periodically feed the cake (around twice a week is good) repeating the process of spooning over the alcohol (I prefer to alternate between brandy & amaretto)

-- Continue this feeding process until you are ready to ice the cake
+- Continue this feeding process until you are ready to ice & decorate the cake